inkVerb/VIP/701/README.md

 # Linux 701: Lead Prep
-*Overview of multiple server-side languages*
+*Overview of multiple **backend** (server-side) languages*

 Who this course is for:
 - Tech lead candidates who want a pragmatic & contrasting overview before going deeper
 - Inform business leaders to understand the IT world's important decisions

-This course is a survey of Linux hosting, applied to three common server-side languages:
+This course is a survey of Linux hosting, applied to three common backend languages:
 - Node.js
 - Go
 - Python